Porsil/lab-boss/README.md

 <summary>Batch Tracker</summary>

 - The Batch Tracker allows the laboratory to track the batches received by the laboratory.
-This allows the user's to see what batches require testing, if they are a priority and the due date for approval, helping to plan workload so batches can be approved before their due date and ensure all batches have been approved.
+This allows the users to see what batches require testing, if they are a priority and the due date for approval, helping to plan workload so batches can be approved before their due date and ensure all batches have been approved.
 - The Batch Tracker contains 3 sections:
   - Priority batches to test
   - Batches under test